-ISA requires the President to sanction companies (entities, persons) that make an "investment"2 of more than \$20 million3 in one year in Iran's energy sector.
-4 The definition of "investment" in ISA
+ISA requires the President to sanction companies (entities, persons) that make an "investment"7 of more than \$20 million8 in one year in Iran's energy sector.9 The definition of "investment" in ISA

-2 As amended by CISADA (P.L.
+7 As amended by CISADA (P.L.
 111-195), these definitions include pipelines to or through Iran, as well as contracts to lead the construction, upgrading, or expansions of energy projects.
 CISADA also changes the definition of investment to eliminate the exemption from sanctions for sales of energy-related equipment to Iran, if such sales are structured as investments or ongoing profit-earning ventures.

-3 Under §4(d) of the original act, for Iran, the threshold dropped to \$20 million, from \$40 million, one year after enactment, when U.S. allies did not join a multilateral sanctions regime against Iran.
+8 Under §4(d) of the original act, for Iran, the threshold dropped to \$20 million, from \$40 million, one year after enactment, when U.S. allies did not join a multilateral sanctions regime against Iran.
 However, P.L.
 111-195 explicitly sets the threshold investment level at \$20 million.
-For Libya, the threshold was \$40 million, and sanctionable activity (continued...)
+For Libya, the threshold was \$40 million, and sanctionable activity included export to Libya of technology banned by Pan Am 103-related Security Council Resolutions 748 (March 31, 1992) and 883 (November 11, 1993).

 (§14 (9)) includes not only equity and royalty arrangements but any contract that includes "responsibility for the development of petroleum resources" of Iran.
 The definition includes additions to existing investment (added by P.L.
-107-24) and pipelines to or through Iran and contracts to lead the construction, upgrading, or expansions of energy projects (added by the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 (CISADA; P.L.
-111-195).
+107-24) and pipelines to or through Iran and contracts to lead the construction, upgrading, or expansions of energy projects (added by the Comprehensive Iran Sanctions, Accountability, and Divestment Act of 2010 [CISADA; P.L.
+111-195]).